Learnable Sparsity for Vision Generative Models: Experiments

 \subsection{Ablation Study}

-\textbf{Evaluation with different pruning ratios.} With our proposed framework, the learned pruning mask \( \boldsymbol{\mathcal{M}}\) acts as a score-based mask, indicating the redundancy of each network component.
 The pruning ratio can be flexibly adjusted by applying different thresholds $\tau$ in Equation~\ref{eq:discretize_mask}.
-Figure~\ref{fig:ablation_demo_image} demonstrates how the quality of the generated image changes with different pruning ratios.
+Figure~\ref{fig:ablation_demo_image} demonstrates how the quality of the generated image changes with different pruning ratios (without post-pruning retraining).
 The quality of generated images can be preserved up to a pruning ratio of $20\%$.
-At pruning ratios of $10\%$ and $15\%$, for the prompt, “A cat and a dog are playing chess,” the generated image even exhibits enhanced semantic meaning compared to the original image, further validating the decreased FID score in Table~\ref{tab:quan_eval} and Figure~\ref{fig:abl_quan_eval}.
-With higher pruning ratio, model performance starts to degrade at $20\%$ pruning rate for FLUX and $25\%$ for SDXL. \textbf{Hyperparameter ablations.} We perform an ablation study on the regularization coefficient $\beta$ in Equation~\ref{eq:optimization_objective} as well as the training dataset size.
-An optimal $\beta$ value, such as 0.5, is necessary to promote sparsity while maintaining high semantic fidelity.
-However, as illustrated in Table~\ref{tab:beta_ab}, excessively high values of $\beta$ can easily lead to training divergence.
-Additionally, we conduct experiments across various training dataset sizes, ranging from 1 to 512, as shown in Table~\ref{tab:data_size}.
-Notably, even when training with a single randomly selected text prompt, the performance degradation relative to a dataset size of 100 remains minimal, suggesting that the pruned or masked components of the network are largely independent of the dataset size. \textbf{Other ablations.} More ablation studies in Appendix~\ref{appx:more_ablation}.
-We show the compatibility of EcoDiff with time step distillation and feature reuse methods in Appendix~\ref{appx:compatibility}.
+At pruning ratios of $10\%$ and $20\%$, for the prompt, \textit{A cat and a dog are playing chess}, the generated image even exhibits enhanced semantic meaning compared to the original image, further validating the decreased FID score in Table~\ref{tab:quan_eval} and Figure~\ref{fig:abl_quan_eval}.
+With a higher pruning ratio, model performance starts to degrade.
+More ablation studies are in Appendix~\ref{appx:more_ablation}.
+We show more results of EcoDiff with time step distillation and feature reuse methods in Appendix~\ref{appx:compatibility}.